ellakoa/postcard-poem/content/posts/dangling-threads.md

   To visit is like stepping into a different dimension, to write about them demanded so much more than a few lines.

   The poem is in three parts.
-This is part one
+This is part three
 aspect: landscape
-image: /img/there-then-not1.jpg
+image: /img/part-3.jpg
 width: "600"
 height: "400"
-alt: grey stormy sky clearing, undulating sandbanks, white chalk cliffs in the distance
+alt: Sandbanks, separated by deep pools of water, the sand has been worked into intricate patterns by the sea.
 poem: |-
   We weren't fooled by the soulful pools
   The sculptured sands, a beauty wrought